thorbjornium/Software-Manual/src/pre.md

 # pre

-These pages are a collection of guides, tutorials and shortcuts for software I use.
+These pages contain a collection of guides, tutorials, and shortcuts for the software I use.